joelparkerhenderson/demo-rust-axum/README.md

 Suppose we want our app to have features related to books.

-We need to edit file `main.rs` to create a book struct.
+We create a new file `book.rs` and add the lines below.

 Use `Deserialize`: